patriciogonzalezvivo/lygia/README.md

 Tire of reimplementing and searching for the same functions over and over, started compiling and building a shader library of reusable assets (mostly functions) that can be include over and over.
 It's very granular, designed for reusability, performance and flexibility.

+Joing [#Lygia channel on shader.zone discord](https://shader.zone/) to learn how to use it, share work or get help.
 ## How it works?

 1. Clone this repository on your project.
 Where your shaders are.